-NOTE: If you forget the password, see "RTC RAM" in III.
-INSTALLATION section for procedures on clearing the RTC data.
+NOTE: If you forget the password, see CMOS RAM in section III for procedures on clearing the CMOS.

 IDE HDD Auto Detection

 The "IDE HDD Auto Detection" option detects the parameters of an IDE hard disk drive, and automatically enters them into the Standard CMOS Setup screen.